Entanglement Enabled Intensity Interferometry of Different Wavelengths of Light: Introduction

 \section{Introduction}

 The Hanbury-Brown Twiss (HBT) effect is a staple of multi-particle interferometry, with broad applications in experimental physics \cite{HBT1, HBT2, HBT3, HBbook, Baym1, Csernai1}.
-It is generally considered that indistinguishability of particles is a central requirement for multi-particle interference, but recently two of us proposed a generalization of HBT that allows for the interference of distinguishable particles \cite{CW1}.
-Interference between potentially distinguishable particles can be observed by a using detection apparatus that does not, at a fundamental quantum mechanical level, distinguish the particles: a procedure we have called ``Entanglement Enabled Intensity Interferometry" (E$^2$I$^2$) \cite{CW1}.
+It is generally considered that indistinguishability of particles is a central requirement for multi-particle interference, but in fact it is possible to generalize HBT to allow for the interference of distinguishable particles.
+Interference between potentially distinguishable particles can be observed by a using detection apparatus that does not, at a fundamental quantum mechanical level, distinguish the particles: a procedure we call ``Entanglement Enabled Intensity Interferometry" (E$^2$I$^2$).

 To enable interference between photons of different wavelength, it is not enough that the detector fail to read out the wavelength of an incoming photon.
 Rather, the detector must reach the same final quantum state in response to photons of either wavelength.
 To achieve that goal, one must exploit appropriate projections and/or entanglement between the incoming particles and the detector.
 In this paper, we explore several methods involving nonlinear crystals, coherent pumps, and filters to demonstrate intensity interferometry with photons of different wavelengths.
 Our methods potentially have applications in several fields, notably including astronomy and fluorescence microscopy, in which one might profit from improved resolution among sources with different spectral characteristics.